 Odontochelys semitestacea (Li et al. 2008) Lower Carnian, Late Triassic ~225 mya, 40cm in length, was originally considered the most primitive and oldest turtle, surpassing the previous oldest turtle, Proganochelys.
-Here, however, Odontochelys was derived from a sister taxon to Milleretta RC70 and left no known descendants.
+Here, Odontochelys was derived from a sister taxon to Arganaceras and was a sister to the soft shell turtle, Trionyx.

 Distinct from Milleretta (RC70), the skull of Odontochelys had a longer post orbital areas and a shorter rostrum.
 The nares were within a naris length of the orbit.
 In dorsal view the jawline was medially pinched.
 The pineal opening was absent.
 Teeth were retained.
 No other turtle has teeth.